About the oscillatory possibilities of the dynamical systems: DYNAMICAL OSCILLATIONS IN A DETERMINISTIC WORLD

 At this point, a more concrete picture of the evolutionary mechanism and of what we are calling {\em appropriate circumstances} for it is needed.
 For this purpose, under the guide of the dynamic brain analysis of Appendix C, we introduce the rough concept of \emph{ plasticity} by hypothetically associating it with undefined subsystem features that can be altered in a lasting way by the proper momentary action of external stimuli.
 The {\em appropriate circumstances} for dynamically structural evolution would refer to both the transforming subsystem and interacting environment, and they could be generically described as consisting in:

 \begin{itemize} \item[1)] The presence of plasticity in the evolving subsystem, properly working in the threefold sense that, first, the external stimulus does not act directly on the plastic features but through the oscillatory activity of other variable properties of the subsystem; second, there is positive feedback between the plastic changes and the oscillatory activity sustaining them; and, third, the plastic changes remain when the external stimulus vanishes and the given oscillatory activity eventually attenuates.
 The intermediate oscillatory activity is essential since it would be the oscillation mode involved in the complexity step, while plasticity would sustain the lasting transformation imprinting the oscillatory motion in a certain region of the phase space.
-Positive feedback is required to promote the mode emergence and, in addition, it could provide for inherent persistence of the complexity step. \item[2)] The occurrence of proper variations in the influencing properties of the environment in the twofold sense that, on the one side, there is a proper adjustment of the steady properties (i.e., those changing slowly with respect to the system dynamics and, therefore, almost preserving its autonomy) in order to approach the system towards the corresponding Hopf bifurcation, and, on the other side, there is a proper quick change (i.e., the stimulus) in order to perturb the system state and induce oscillatory traces of the emergent mode in the corresponding phase space region (of the nearly autonomous system in the absence of stimuli). \end{itemize}
+Positive feedback is required to promote the mode emergence and, in addition, it could provide for inherent persistence of the complexity step. \item[2)] The occurrence of proper stimuli from the environment in order to perturb the system state and induce oscillatory traces of the emergent mode in the corresponding phase space region (of the nearly autonomous system in the absence of stimuli).
+The adjustment and maintenance within proper ranges of the steady environmental properties (i.e., those changing slowly with respect to the system dynamics) is also needed in order to preserve the phase space scenario features. \end{itemize}

 All such circumstances should occur in the course of the time evolution of the whole system and, in principle, appropriate circumstances for mode inhibition would also be possible.
 However, besides the difficult requisites for the inhibitory stimuli previously noted, we find unfeasible the achievement of positive feedback between plasticity and mode inhibition when the oscillation mode is not continuously working, i.e., when it must be excited by the inhibitory stimulus.
 These reasons for asymmetry of opportunity between building and deconstruction of oscillatory mode mixing could explain the spontaneous occurrence of local accumulations of dynamical activity in a supposedly deterministic world, provided that the set of appropriate circumstances for constructive building would actually occur to a certain extent and this should be a feature intrinsically related to the dynamical possibilities of the actual constituents of that world.